BitAndBlack/typorules/docs/rules.md

 #### Description

-Add a hair space between brackets.
+Add a non-breaking hair space between brackets.
 The space will be added behind left (opening) brackets and before right (closing) brackets.

 #### Transformation example